coffeebenzene/mininat_punchthrough/readme.md

 `X--R--internet`

-In the above network, R is a NATing gateway.
+In the above network, R is a NAT gateway.
 A packet from A to the internet will have its source IP(A) and port(A) changed to IP(R) and port(R).
 R will then expect a return packet with destination IP(R) and port(R).